Letters Of Recommendation: What Every College Bound Student Should Know

 Teacher letters help admissions counselors determine if a student is an academic fit for their institution.
-Teachers may choose to comment on a student’s intellectual curiosity, work ethic, ability to work as part of a group, improvement over the course of the year or how a student handles challenging topics in the subject area.
-Teachers have a unique relationship to the student which will allow them to comment on a student’s organizational, public speaking and writing skills.
+Teachers may choose to comment on a student’s intellectual curiosity, work ethic, ability to work as part of a group, an improvement over the course of the year, or how a student handles challenging topics in the subject area.
+Teachers have a unique relationship to the student which will allow them to comment on a student’s organizational, public speaking, and writing skills.
 Teachers often give examples of how a student approached a specific project and how they interacted with other classmates.

 Which teachers should a student ask for letters of recommendation?

 Ask teachers from junior and senior year.
 Students develop rapidly over the high school years.
 Colleges want to know about the student who will join their campus, not the student as he or she was two or three years ago.
-How a student performs in class junior and senior years will give admissions officers a more accurate picture of how he/she will perform in college than academic performance from freshman and sophomore years.
+How a student performs in class junior and senior years will give admissions officers a more accurate picture of how he/she will perform in college than the academic performance from freshman and sophomore years.

 Ask academic (not elective) subject teachers.
-Colleges want to hear about a student’s performance in math, English, science, history and foreign language much more than art, music and woodshop.
-However, if a student is planning to pursue a major in an elective subject, such as culinary arts, art, theater or music, it is appropriate to submit one of the two teacher letters from the relevant elective teacher.
+Colleges want to hear about a student’s performance in math, English, science, history, and foreign language much more than art, music, and woodshop.
+However, if a student is planning to pursue a major in an elective subject, such as culinary arts, art, theater, or music, it is appropriate to submit one of the two teacher letters from the relevant elective teacher.

 Students planning to pursue a major in a STEM field should ask at least one science or math teacher for a letter of recommendation.

 In most cases, I recommend a student vary his or her letters.
 For example, don’t ask two English teachers for letters of recommendation.
-Letters from teachers of differing academic subjects are less likely to be repetitive in their content and observations and will generally add more valuable insight to the application.
+Letters from teachers of different academic subjects are less likely to be repetitive in their content and observations and will generally add more valuable insight to the application.

 Ask teachers that are known to be skilled writers.
 Although college admissions counselors are not “grading” students on the style of the teacher’s letter, poor writing may distract from the content.

 It is not necessary to ask for a letter from a teacher in whose course a student has earned an “A”.
 Sometimes, a teacher whose course a student struggled with can provide the most insightful and helpful information to admissions counselors.
-A letter describing a student’s willingness to face a challenge, seek out extra help or overcome a barrier to success may reflect much better on that student than a letter describing success in a class in which the student breezed through.
+A letter describing a student’s willingness to face a challenge, seek out extra help, or overcome a barrier to success may reflect much better on that student than a letter describing success in a class in which the student breezed through.

 When should students ask their teachers and school counselor for a letter of recommendation?

-Ask for recommendation letters during the spring of junior year or beginning of senior year (for senior year teachers.)
+Ask for recommendation letters during the spring of junior year or beginning of the senior year (for senior year teachers.)
 It is important to be near the top of a teacher’s list because some teachers put a cap on the number of letters they are willing to write.
 This is especially true of the more popular teachers or teachers of the academic classes perceived to be more rigorous than others.
 Additionally, a letter that is written when the teacher is fresh, not after he/she has grown weary of writing letters for students will likely be more comprehensive.
 Students should realize that it takes time for teachers to prepare a letter.
 Asking at the last minute reflects poorly on the student and may impact the quality or timeliness of the letter.

 How should I ask for a letter of recommendation?